scaredfinger/dietizme/libs/domain/booking-questions/README.md

 # Booking Questions Domain Module

-Core domain model and business logic for managing questionnaires and forms used in the booking process of the DietizMe application.
+Core domain model and business logic for managing questionnaires and forms used in the booking process of the Otiuming application.
 This module handles the creation, validation, and processing of questions that collect important nutrition and health information during the consultation booking process.

 ## Features